Docy Child

 The American Institute of CPAs (AICPA) specifies the components of a SOC 2 report and what information each component needs to include.
 But it does not specify a format for SOC 2 reports.
 This allows auditors to organize their reports as they see fit.

-A company designs its own controls, in line with its business practices, to comply with the relevant SOC 2 Trust Service Criteria.
+An organization designs its own controls, in line with its business practices, to comply with the relevant SOC 2 Trust Service Criteria.

 SOC 2 reports can be Type 1 (aka Type I) or Type 2 (aka Type II) reports.